Me Working at the Maryland Renaissance Festival

 The Maryland Renaissance Festival which I have visited and worked at on countless occasions has assuredly dropped me back into that fantasy world that I loved so much as a child.
 Seeing the people, the land, the goods for sale and the excitement all influence me every time I visit.

 I suppose my love of leather goes back to horseback riding, which I began at the age of eight.
 Leather just smells good!
 Working with it is pleasurable to all of my senses and I LOVE IT!

 Quite surprisingly costumed accessories, it turns out reveal more about us then they conceal.
 I find them beyond fascinating and quite cathartic to make.

 My childhood home had a strong, infectious musical theater presence, with siblings often singing in harmony and a mom who constantly played Show Tunes on the turntable.
 I've performed in a number of community theater productions and a few operas.
 I've sung in choirs and small traveling groups as well.

 My oldest daughter has a degree in Sociology and is a published author.
-My son, deceased, had a degree in chemistry and played a mean guitar, and my youngest daughter, also an artist works as the artistic charge at UMBC in their theater department.
+My son, deceased, had a degree in Chemistry and played a mean guitar, and my youngest daughter, also an artist works as the artistic charge at UMBC in their theater department.
 She has a degree in Fine Arts and teaches pottery.
 She will be selling her wares at the Pennsylvania Renaissance Faire this year.